discordjs/guide/guide/popular-topics/intents.md

 v12 of the library uses Discord API v6, which does not require intents to be specified when connecting to Discord.
 Specifying intents will be required when the library moves to API v8 in the next major release.
 :::

 Gateway Intents were introduced to the library in v12 and allow you to pick which events your bot will receive.
 Intents are groups of pre-defined events that the discord.js client will conditionally subscribe to.
 For example, omitting the `DIRECT_MESSAGE_TYPING` intent would prevent the discord.js client from receiving any typing events from direct messages.
-Intents also enable you to remove unwanted data from polluting your bots cache, however we can not yet explicitly list which unwanted side effects omitting a certain event may have on the internal workings of the library.
+Intents also enable you to remove unwanted data from polluting your bot's cache, however we can not yet explicitly list which unwanted side effects omitting a certain event may have on the internal workings of the library.

 <branch version="11.x">